 This call is backed by studies that estimate a significant number of workers are at risk of silicosis due to exposure to crystalline silica.

-1. A comprehensive study by Monash University found an alarmingly high prevalence of silicosis among workers in the stone benchtop industry.
-This study highlighted that the current safety measures and screening tests are failing to adequately diagnose and protect workers from the disease.
+1. A comprehensive study by Monash University found an alarmingly high prevalence of silicosis among workers in stone industry jobs in Australia.
+This study highlighted that the current safety measures and screening tests fail to adequately diagnose and protect workers from the disease..

 3. Another study posted by the National Library of Medicine, conducted among artificial stone workers in Spain, emphasized the occupational risk factors contributing to the onset of silicosis.
 This study underlined the dangers associated with activities that involve inhaling silica compact dust, specifically in the context of artificial stone workers.